Safranal dosage

 Why dose safranal?

-The dosage of safranal allows:
+The dosage of safranal allows for:

 - Evaluate the organoleptic quality of a batch of saffron